Easy Sheet Pan Chicken and Vegetables

 Come closer, take a look!
 Can you smell it?
 It was absolutely delicious!

 Notes ♪♫ I tried this recipe a couple of ways.
 On my first attempt I cooked the veggies before stuffing the chicken.
-It turned out ok, but I found the chicken was far more tender and juicy when the veggies and bacon were not cooked in advance.
+It turned out ok, but I found the chicken was far more tender and juicier when the veggies and bacon were not cooked in advance.

 Print This Post Print This Post